brianbancroft/git-intro/README.md

 ## Logs and Diffs

 If you wish to track the changes in a branch from the command line, you can use the command `git log`, which lists a series of commits.

+If you wish to see the difference between one of more files which you've saved, but haven't committed, there's also the `git diff`.
+This command will show you the difference between what you've staged, and a prior commit.